 Anne Worthington grew up in Blackpool in the North West of England and then moved to Manchester.
 Whilst living in the inner-city area of Hulme, she became part of the mix of artists, ex-students and squatters who had made the partly abandoned blocks of flats their own.
 Anne became part of the Dogs of Heaven collective that produced large-scale art performances.
 It was during this time that she first picked up a camera and took photographs of the area as it was being demolished, marking the end of an era of squat culture.

-Anne went on to become a documentary photographer, working around the country in an old Land Rover, and over the next twenty years, produced a body of work that showed conditions of housing and the effects of social and economic change that had begun in the 1980’s.
+Anne went on to become a documentary photographer, working around the country in an old Land Rover, and over the next twenty years, produced a body of work that highlighted the conditions of housing, and the effects of social and economic change that had begun during the the 1980’s.